DesyncTheThird/corne-keymap/readme.md

 The right hand is replaced with macros useful for editing:
 - The directional `Delete` macros delete in the indicated directions from the current cursor position to the beginning/end of the next word; holding shift deletes to the beginning/end of the current line instead.
-- The `Line` macro adds new lines above/below the current line.
+- The `Line` macros add new lines above/below the current line.
 - The `Join` macro joins current line to following line with space between; does not add space if shifted.

 - The three bracket macros enclose the current word with the listed brackets.
-(Compare with the bracket macros on the `Data` layer.)
 These macros also interoperate with the rollback feature.

 While this layer is active, the `LCTL` modifier is held for the arrow and page keys, and `LSFT` is held for the `Home` and `End` keys.